Other sections in Students :

 You may already do valuable work within the community, whether here at Lancaster, at home or even globally.

 If you’re unsure where to begin, speak to LUSU Involve who offer students the opportunity to get involved with valuable community projects.
 Lancaster Arts also advertise for volunteers to help support local art projects.
-You can also search for volunteering opportunities on TARGETconnect and by visiting our information page.
+You can also search for volunteering opportunities on TARGETconnect.

 The following is a list of activities previous Lancaster Award students have undertaken for the Volunteering element: